How To Stay on Military Bases Cheap

 How to Stay at a Military Base

 Decide which military installation is closest to your destination or travel route.
-Make reservations for space-available accommodations by calling one of the following phone numbers or visit the websites links below:
+Make reservations for space-available accommodations by calling one of the following phone numbers:

 - Army: 1-800-GO-ARMY-1